Jaguar Cars: Founding

 Few engine types have demonstrated such ubiquity and longevity: Jaguar used the Twin OHC XK Engine, as it came to be known, in the Jaguar XJ6 saloon from 1969 through 1992, and employed in a J60 variant as the power plant in such diverse vehicles as the British Army's Combat Vehicle Reconnaissance (Tracked) family of vehicles, as well as the Fox armoured reconnaissance vehicle, the Ferret Scout Car, and the Stonefield four-wheel-drive all-terrain lorry.
 Properly maintained, the standard production XK Engine would achieve 200,000 miles of useful life.

 Two of the proudest moments in Jaguar's long history in motor sport involved winning the Le Mans 24 hours race, firstly in 1951 and again in 1953.
 Victory at the 1955 Le Mans was overshadowed by it being the occasion of the worst motorsport accident in history.
 Later in the hands of the Scottish racing team Ecurie Ecosse two more wins were added in 1956 and 1957.

-In spite of such a performance orientation, it was always Lyons' intention to build the business by producing world-class sporting saloons in larger numbers than the sports car market could support.
-Jaguar secured financial stability and a reputation for excellence with a series of elegantly styled luxury saloons that included the 3-litre and 3½ litre cars, the Mark VII, VIII, and IX, the compact Mark I and 2, and the XJ6 and XJ12.
-All were deemed very good values, with comfortable rides, good handling, high performance, and great style.
+Jaguar produced a number of cars that include the 3-litre, 3½ litres, the Mark VII, VIII, IX, the compact Mark I, 2, the XJ6 and the sports saloon XJ12.

 Combined with the trend-setting XK 120, XK 140, and XK 150 series of sports car, and nonpareil E-Type, Jaguar's elan as a prestige motorcar manufacturer had few rivals.
-The company's post-War achievements are remarkable, considering both the shortages that drove Britain (the Ministry of Supply still allocated raw materials) and the state of metallurgical development of the era.
+The company's post-War achievements were notable, considering both the shortages that drove Britain (the Ministry of Supply still allocated raw materials) and the state of metallurgical development of the era.